Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/craftingstore.md

 ---

 ## Usage
-To install, go and download the latest version [here](https://www.spigotmc.org/resources/craftingstore-net-free-minecraft-donation-system-1-16-compatible.31331/) then move the file to your `plugins` folder.
+To install, [download the latest CraftingStore version](https://www.spigotmc.org/resources/craftingstore-net-free-minecraft-donation-system-1-16-compatible.31331/) then move the file to your `plugins` folder.
 Afterwards, restart the server.
 Once you have done that, create an account at [https://craftingstore.net/register](https://craftingstore.net/register) and follow the CraftingStore panel's setup instructions.

 After your store is configured to your liking, get the API key from the servers page and enter it in the plugin `config.yml` found in the CraftingStore folder to link your server with your CraftingStore page.
 Restart one last time, and you can now start accepting donations!

-If you require help with setting up your store page, check out CraftingStore's knowledge base [here](https://help.craftingstore.net/)!
+If you require help with setting up your store page, check out the [CraftingStore knowledge base](https://help.craftingstore.net/)!

 ---